ganeshmani/solve_scenarios/Scenarios/FrontEnd_React/Create a Basic Form with React & Formik - Beginner.md

 ## Instructions

-Every Statement contains a technical problem scenario which solves a business solution.
-Practicing this scenario helps you to understand the Use Case of different problem statements.
+Every statement contains a technical problem scenario which solves a business solution.
+Practicing this scenario helps you understand the use case of different problem statements.

 ## Scenario

-Consider a Situation where you need to develop a Front End for an application which has Authentication workflow(Login and Register). your Team Leader asks you to develop a Form for Login and Register.
-Also, he suggest you to develop the Form using Formik to save some development time.
+Consider a situation where you need to develop a front end for an application which has an authentication workflow(login and register).
+Your team leader asks you to develop a form for login and register.
+Also, he suggests you develop the form using Formik to save some development time.

 ## Problem

-Develop a Login and Register Form using Formik and Display the Data in Console
+Develop a login and register form using Formik and display the data in the console.

 ## Reference